Airbus A319: A319neo

-The A319neo will be part of the Airbus A320neo family of airliners developed since December 2010 by Airbus, with the suffix "neo" meaning "new engine option".
+The A319neo is the shortest variant of the Airbus A320neo family of airliners developed since December 2010 by Airbus, with the suffix "neo" meaning "new engine option".
 It is the last step of the A320 Enhanced (A320E) modernisation programme, which was started in 2006.
 The A319neo replaces the original A319, which is now referred to as A319ceo, for "current engine option".

 In addition to the new engines, the modernisation programme also included such improvements as: aerodynamic refinements, large curved winglets (sharklets), weight savings, a new aircraft cabin with larger hand luggage spaces, and an improved air purification system.
 Customers will have a choice of either the CFM International LEAP-1A or the Pratt & Whitney PW1100G engines.

 These improvements in combination are predicted to result in 15% lower fuel consumption per aircraft, 8% lower operating costs, reduced noise production, and a reduction of nitrogen oxide (NOx) emissions by at least 10% compared to the A320 series, as well as an increase in range of approximately 500 nmi.

-The A319neo is the least popular variant of the Airbus A320neo family, with total orders for only 55 aircraft placed as of 31 January 2019, compared with 4,179 for the A320neo and 2,292 for the A321neo.
+The A319neo is the least popular variant of the Airbus A320neo family, with total orders for only 57 aircraft placed as of October 2025, compared with 4,057 for the A320neo and 7,142 for the A321neo.

+Military variants

 A319 MPA

 The Airbus A319 MPA (Maritime Patrol Aircraft) is a military derivative of the Airbus A319.
 Development was announced in 2018 by Airbus Defence and Space to compete against the Boeing P-8 Poseidon, which is a derivative aircraft of the Boeing 737 manufactured in the United States.